 The main requirements of these scheme are:

-- Health insurance or travel insurance with a minimum of $50,000 USD health coverage
+- Health insurance or travel insurance with a minimum of $10,000 USD health coverage.

 - Fully vaccinated at least 14 days before coming to Thailand

-If you don’t have a full dose of the COVID-19 vaccine, you are still able to travel in Thailand through the alternative quarantine option.
+If you don’t have a full dose of the COVID-19 vaccine and cannot get an RT-PCR test before coming to Thailand, you are still able to travel in Thailand through the alternative quarantine option.

-With this program, you need to stay in an alternative quarantine for a full ten days and got two negative RT-PCR tests before being able to travel elsewhere in Thailand.
+With this program, you need to stay in an alternative quarantine for full five days and got one negative RT-PCR tests before being able to travel elsewhere in Thailand.

 Let’s take a look at all of the key requirements for all of the Thailand Pass options.